lucabaldini/ixpeobssim/docs/irf.rst

-The effective-area curves for the three telescopes are within a few % from each other, the small differences being due to the slightly different mirror effective areas measured during the MMA calibration, as well as the different asymptotic pressure values for the three GPD at the focal plane.
+The effective-area curves for the three telescopes are within a few % from each other, the small differences being due to the slightly different mirror effective areas measured during the MMA calibration, as well as the different asymptotic pressure values for the three GPDs at the focal plane.

 The effective-area calculation in ixpeobssim includes all the relevant contributions, namely: